Rohan-s18/CSDS338_Lab/Week 2/README.md

 Here are the file specific intructions as well as the submission instructions.

 **flowstatements.c:**
-  - You will be provided with a flow statement example of getting the sum of 'n' integers using for and while loops.
+  - You will be provided with a flow statement example of getting the sum of 'n' integers using for, while and do-while loops.
   - Based on the example given above, you must design a C program that will calculate 'n!' (n factorial) using for and while loops.
   - You will have to print out the results from the operation as output.